Rustam200391/Still-water__v2.0/README.md

 To use client components in Next.js, you need to add the use client directive as the first line of your file (before any imports).

-When adding a point with
+When adding a point with coordinates on the map, the request is transmitted to the server,
 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.